nasa/ow_autonomy/ow_plexil/src/plans/README.md

 ============

-This directory contains PLEXIL plans that implement onboard autonomy for Ocean World landers, as supported by the OceanWATERS software testbed.
+This directory contains PLEXIL plans that implement onboard autonomy for Ocean World landers, as supported by the OceanWATERS and OWLAT software testbeds.

-Plans are executed by starting the autonomy node, which takes as an argument the name of the compiled plan, which is the same name as the `.plp` files here, except with extension `.plx`.
-The default plan, when not supplied, is Demo.plx, which is the compilation of Demo.plp.
-Compiled files are found only in the `devel/etc/plexil` directory of your workspace.
+See ow_plexil/README.md for instructions for selecting and executing plans.

-Not all of these plans may be executed directly by the autonomy node, because of some of them are library plans.
+Not all of these plans may be executed directly, because of some of them are library plans.
 Only _top level_ plans may be run directly.
 A top level plan is one having no parameters, i.e. no `In` or `InOut` variable declarations near the top.

 Descriptions of some key plans, and other files of interest, are as follows.
 See the comments inside all the plans for more information.